 Resident Evil Village ending, post-credit scene explained

-What does the conclusion of Ethan's new adventure mean for Resident Evil 9 and the future of the series?
+Let's take look at what the conclusion of Ethan's new adventure might mean for Resident Evil 9 and the future of the series.

 More in www.cnet.com